The-Gate-Project/RTT-ItemPack/Readme.md

 - Correction for Italian and german that was not able to be installed
 - Updated to WeiDU v249
 - Correction for descriptions
 - Metadata / Label
 - InfinityAutoPackager
+- New componant (items can be scattered in other stores)